piegope/doc/docs/en/kb/devolutions-server/knowledge-base/upgrade-process-list.md

 {{ en.DVLS }} upgrades are not overly complicated, but certain steps must be planned carefully.

-Please contact us at [service@devolutions.net](mailto:service@devolutions.net) to book a session where we'll help out.
+Please contact us at [service@devolutions.net](mailto:service@devolutions.net) to book a session where we will help out.

 {% snippet icon.shieldWarning %}
 {{ en.DVLS }} is used by teams, this means that other users must be taken into account before starting with the upgrade.